syncfusion-content/ej2-angular-docs/ej2-angular/dialog/getting-started.md

 ---
 layout: post
-title: Getting started with Angular Dialog component | Syncfusion
+title: Getting Started with Angular Dialog Component | Syncfusion
 description:  Checkout and learn about Getting started with Angular Dialog component of Syncfusion Essential JS 2 and more details.
 platform: ej2-angular
 control: Getting started